Kitware/nrtk/docs/release_notes/pending_release.rst

 * Implemented Circular Aperture OTF perturber

+* Modified to optionally return thetas as floats or ints

 CI/CD

 * Added checks and tests for OpenCV perturbers to ensure image is in channel-last format.